 Enclosed Sports Arenas

 Carbon monoxide is an odorless, colorless gas often formed in the process of incomplete combustion of organic substances, including fuels.
 It is dangerous because it interferes with normal oxygen uptake for humans and other living organisms needing oxygen to live.
-Arenas are required to keep concentrations of carbon monoxide at or below 30 parts per million (ppm) in the air.
+Arenas are required to keep acceptable concentrations of carbon monoxide in their arenas at all times they are open to the public.

 Nitrogen dioxide is a highly reactive oxidant and corrosive gas.
 It is formed as a by-product of combustion.
 Exposure to nitrogen dioxide can irritate the eyes, nose, throat, lungs, and lower resistance to respiratory infections.
 People with existing respiratory illness such as asthma are at increased risk for these health effects.
-Arenas are required to keep concentrations of nitrogen dioxide at or below 0.5 ppm in the air.
+Arenas are required to keep acceptable concentrations of nitrogen dioxide in their arenas at all times they are open to the public.

-Owners and operators of enclosed sports arenas must follow Minnesota Rule, Chapter 4620, parts 4620.3900 to 4620.4900.
-The rule requires that facilities be certified by the Minnesota Department of Health and that air quality is maintained in these arenas as demonstrated by weekly air monitoring.
+Owners and operators of indoor ice arenas and motorsports sports arenas must follow Minnesota Rule, Chapter 4620, parts 4620.3900 to 4620.5950.
+The rule requires that facilities be certified by the Minnesota Department of Health and that air quality is maintained in these arenas as demonstrated routine weekly air monitoring and reporting.

-Air quality continues to be a concern in enclosed sports arenas.
+Air quality continues to be a concern in indoor ice arenas and motorsports sports arenas.
 With continued focus on keeping the air safe in arenas, we can ensure that people using these facilities will be able to enjoy sports in a safe, indoor environment.